Togeworl: Biography

-Togeworl managed to pass the audition, and flew to Seoul to compete.
-The duo were successful and were picked to be mentored by singer-songwriter Yoon Jong Shin.
+After passing the audition, the duo flew to Seoul to compete in the show to compete.
+Eventually, they were chosen to be mentored on the show by Korean singer-songwriter Yoon Jong Shin.
 During the competition, the duo covered many artists such as The Classic's "Fox," Lady Gaga's "Poker Face" and "Brown City" Brown Eyed Soul.
 "Fox" charted at number two on the Billboard Korea K-Pop Hot 100 and number three on the Gaon Singles Chart, selling more than 2,000,000 music downloads in 2011.
-Eventually Togeworl finished third in the competition, behind Ulala Session and Busker Busker.
+Togeworl finished third overall in the competition, behind Ulala Session and Busker Busker.

-After the competition, Kim and Do remained in South Korea, where they continued to receive musical training and signed a contract with Mystic89, the label of mentor Yoon Jong Shin.
-Togeworl released their first song in February 2012 for the soundtrack for the TVN variety show The Romantic.
+Following the competition, Kim and Do remained in South Korea, where they continued to receive musical training and signed a contract with Mystic89, the label owned by Yoon Jong Shin.
+They released their first song in February 2012, on the soundtrack for the TVN variety show The Romantic.

 Togeworl planned to debut properly in 2013, however, Do Dae-yoon had to return to the United States, due to issues with graduating high school.
 Because of this, it was decided that Lim Kim should debut as a solo artist before Togeworl reunited.

 On May 24, 2013, Togeworl released a single called "Number 1," celebrating their second anniversary.
 In June, Lim Kim debuted as a solo musician, and her song "All Right" reached number two on Gaon's singles chart.
 She released a full-length album, Goodbye 20, in November 2013.